-The commands \Exindex and \exindex adds to the index of examples.
-MPI routine names should use the language-independent (all uppercase) name format. \Exindex is preferred as it provides more context in the index about the example.
-TeX comments between %%HEADER and %%ENDHEADER are used to provide extra information needed to compile the code, such as specifying the language (e.g., %%LANG: C or %%LANG: FORTRAN), declarations for variables (e.g., %%DECL: int a;), and whether the code is a complete routine or a fragment (with %%FRAGMENT).
+The commands \Exindex and \exindex adds to the index of examples. \Exindex is preferred as it provides more context in the index about the example.
+For \Exindex, MPI routine names should use C-binding name format (MPI and the first letter after MPI in uppercase, all following characters in lowercase), also known as mixed-case format in the MPI standard.
+This is true for Fortran names as well; the post-LaTeX processing in buildindices will convert these Fortran routine names to all uppercase for the indicies as necessary.
+Other MPI names, such as MPI datatypes or predefined communicators, which are uppercase names in all language bindings, must be in uppercase.
+For \exindex, MPI routine names should use mixed case (C binding name) for C code and upper case for Fortran (even for Fortran 2008 examples).
+TeX comments between %HEADER and %%ENDHEADER are used to provide extra information needed to compile the code, such as specifying the language (e.g., %%LANG: C or %%LANG: FORTRAN), declarations for variables (e.g., %%DECL: int a;), and whether the code is a complete routine or a fragment (with %%FRAGMENT).
 Look at other examples in the text or the file README in directory mpicompilechk.
 In particular, the SUBST command is used to handle the use of ... in examples.